-The opportunity to take senior high school courses for diploma credits during a junior high school's regular instructional day may be offered as a privilege to an eligible student, as identified by the principal of a junior high school.
+The opportunity to take senior high school courses for diploma credits during a junior high school's regular instructional day may be offered individually on a case-by-case basis, as deemed appropriate, to an eligible student, as identified by the principal of a junior high school.

-An eligible student is one who, in the opinion of the junior high school principal, has satisfied the general and specific outcomes for each core course of the junior high school program to the extent of their potential, has achieved acceptably in all enrolled optional courses, and shows special interest and signs of high potential in subject areas that are part of a high school completion program.
+An eligible student is one who, in the opinion of the junior high school principal, has successfully completed each core junior high school course by acceptably achieving the learning outcomes (general and specific), has acceptably achieved all of the learning outcomes (general and specific) in all enrolled optional courses, and shows special interest and signs of high potential in subject areas that are part of a high school completion program.

-A decision to extend this privilege to a student follows appropriate consultation with and approval of a parent or guardian and the senior high school principal.
+A decision to extend this opportunity to a student is based on the best interests of the student and follows appropriate consultation with and approval of a parent or guardian and the senior high school principal.